List of Best Hiking Compass, Features & Buying Guide

 Hiking traditionally does not mean hiking without any technology or any degree of precision.
 In comparison to earlier times, compasses available now have undergone a substantial amount of development.

-1. Silva Ranger 515 (Best Mirror Compass Overall)
+1. Silva Ranger 515

 The Silva Ranger 515 is an excellent baseplate mirror compass for outdoor enthusiasts, survivalists, and sportsmen.
 The Ranger 515 is fantastic at night.
-The 515’s extra-luminous watch grade is four times brighter than competitors’ and won’t fade with time and with its 2-degree graduations are precise enough for most direction applications.
+The 515’s extra-luminous watch grade is four times brighter than competitors’ and won’t fade with time and its 2-degree graduations are precise enough for most direction applications.

 With this, there is a sighted mirror attachment that allows you to align the compass with a visible landmark while keeping the compass face visible.
 The mirror might also signal for help.